Medical Detoxification Facility

 The detoxification process is a short-term component of a substance use disorder treatment program.
 A Detoxification Program will not by itself resolve longstanding psychological, social, and behavioral problems including emotional and traumatic problems.
 However, it will remove addictive substances and help manage withdrawal symptoms that complicate

-It primarily deals with the acute abstinence syndrome (AAS) or more commonly referred to as detox or the withdrawal process associated with becoming addicted to alcohol or drugs.
+It primarily deals with acute abstinence syndrome (AAS) or more commonly referred to as detox or the withdrawal process associated with becoming addicted to alcohol or drugs.

 While detox services or entering a medical detoxification facility is a vital service, we don’t want to paint a picture that detoxification alone is sufficient to treat a substance use disorder all by itself as a standalone treatment service.
 When someone enters a medical detoxification facility three components often will take place concurrently in a series of steps listed below.